openstack-archive/fuel-plugin-lma-collector/doc/user/source/overview.rst

 measurement, collection, analysis and alarm functions for the node it is running on.

-A wealth of operational data are collected from a variety of sources including log files, collectd and RabbitMQ for the OpenStack notifications.
+A wealth of operational data is collected from a variety of sources including log files, collectd and RabbitMQ for the OpenStack notifications.

 .. note:: The Collector which runs on the active controller of the control plane